 - Vomiting for no reason.
 If your child begins vomiting in the coming days or weeks after a car accident, and there are no signs of illness or food poisoning, you need to take him/her to a hospital to get him/her checked.
 Vomiting may be a sign of head injuries.

 - Mood, behavior or sleep changes.
-If your child’s moor, behavior or sleep have changed after the auto accident, these may be signs of an injury.
+If your child’s mood, behavior or sleep have changed after the auto accident, these may be signs of an injury.
 Seek medical help right away.